-A good 2.1 undergraduate Honours degree in business, marketing or a related subject from the UK or the equivalent international qualification.
-The University also considers applicants who have majored in another subject but have a business or marketing minor.
-Applicants with business experience are welcome, and we will take work experience into account in the evaluation of applications.
+- A good 2.1 undergraduate Honours degree in business, economics, finance or a related subject from the UK or the equivalent international qualification.
+The University also considers applicants who have majored in another subject but have a business or finance minor.
+Applicants with business experience are welcome, and work experience will be taken into account in the evaluation of applications.

 - If you studied your first degree outside the UK, see the international entry requirements.